LEAN-96/RAG-Demystified/README.md

 ==
 So, in simpler terms, this formula is like a way for the system to figure out which documents are most likely to match a given question.
 It does this by comparing how similar each document is to the question.
 And by doing this comparison, it can quickly find the top documents that are the best match to the query.

-%3.
-Context Encoding: The retrieved documents are then encoded, similar to how the original query was encoded.
-This step prepares the documents for the generation process.

-%4.
-Integration of Context: Once the documents are encoded, they are ready to be combined with the encoded query.
-This expanded context is then incorporated into the prompt for generating a response.

 ![BERT_RAG_Retrieval_2D_t-SNE_Top3_chunk256 (1)](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/ff7a7f90-7834-4f75-839e-3385d85d7364)